UFVegPathology/phyto-data-viz/exercises/Tidy-data-clean-up-SQL.md

 of some of the Portal Project data, which includes information on the data, species identification, weight and sampling plot for some small mammals.

 Convert the data into a more tidy format.
+While completing this exercise think about how much time it took you to complete and how you monitored your edits for mistakes.